[4 Steps] Django Social Login with Facebook

 In the above setting, we are asking the user to provide an email ID, profile picture, name, and the profile link from the Facebook account.

-When a user log in, admin can see all this information inside the admin panel under “user social auth” instance as an “Extra data”.
+When a user logs in, the admin can see all this information inside the admin panel under the “user social auth” instance as “Extra data”.

-Update home.html page to display user profile on home page.
+Update home.html page to display the user profile on the home page.

 <!-- home.html -->